pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned."
 --Buddha

+"They may forget what you said, but they will never forget how you made them feel."
+--Carl Buehner

 "A simple answer that is clear and precise will always have more power in the world than a complex one that is true."
 --Nolan Bushnell